Facebook (NASDAQ:FB) PT Raised to $410.00 at Barclays

-Facebook (NASDAQ:FB) had its price objective increased by equities research analysts at Barclays from $350.00 to $410.00 in a research note issued on Thursday, The Fly reports.
-The brokerage currently has an “overweight” rating on the social networking company’s stock.
-Barclays‘s price objective indicates a potential upside of 26.12% from the company’s current price.
+Facebook (NASDAQ:FB) had its price objective boosted by analysts at Barclays from $350.00 to $410.00 in a note issued to investors on Wednesday, Benzinga reports.
+The firm presently has an “overweight” rating on the social networking company’s stock.
+Barclays‘s target price would indicate a potential upside of 28.12% from the stock’s previous close.

-A number of other analysts have also recently commented on FB.
-MKM Partners upped their price target on shares of Facebook from $330.00 to $340.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
-Zacks Investment Research lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 target price on the stock. in a report on Tuesday, March 23rd.
-Cowen upped their target price on shares of Facebook from $350.00 to $360.00 and gave the stock an “outperform” rating in a report on Wednesday, April 21st.
-Raymond James upped their target price on shares of Facebook from $360.00 to $415.00 and gave the stock a “strong-buy” rating in a report on Thursday.
+Several other analysts also recently commented on FB.
+Morgan Stanley raised their target price on shares of Facebook from $345.00 to $375.00 and gave the stock an “overweight” rating in a report on Thursday, April 29th.
+The Goldman Sachs Group reiterated a “buy” rating and issued a $355.00 price objective on shares of Facebook in a report on Thursday, January 28th.
+Raymond James lifted their price objective on shares of Facebook from $360.00 to $415.00 and gave the company a “strong-buy” rating in a report on Thursday, April 29th.
 They noted that the move was a valuation call.
-Finally, Canaccord Genuity upped their target price on shares of Facebook from $350.00 to $380.00 and gave the stock a “buy” rating in a report on Thursday.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-five have issued a buy rating and one has given a strong buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $368.87.
+Zacks Investment Research downgraded shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 price objective on the stock. in a report on Tuesday, March 23rd.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-five have assigned a buy rating and one has assigned a strong buy rating to the company.
+Facebook presently has an average rating of “Buy” and a consensus price target of $368.11.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.